 Kawarthas, Naturally Connected provides support for Lake Management Plan implementation through identification and prioritization of areas for stewardship activities.
 The Natural Heritage System has included natural features that are the highest priority for protection and restoration to achieve or sustain a healthy ecosystem that supports sustainable use of the land.
-Currently the Kawarthas, Naturally Connected system consists of a map of this system that has not been incorporated into any municipal planning documents.
+Municipalities, as they update their official plans, will be looking to include NHS in their planning documents.
 In addition to municipal planning, the natural heritage system can be applied to stewardship prioritization and land acquisition for long term protection of natural features.